Background Image for Header:

 Brownfields Inventory Project Manager

 Ganga Nakarmi is the Brownfields Inventory Project Manager at West Virginia Water Research Institute.
 In this role, she provides critical support in the development and management of projects, programs, and staff associated with the Northern West Virginia Brownfields Assistance Center (NBAC).
-Ms. Nakarmi is completing her PhD in Human and Community Development from West Virginia University (WVU) in May 2023.
+Ms. Nakarmi holds PhD in Human and Community Development (HCD) from West Virginia University (WVU) and Master’s Degrees in Protected Area Management from Alpen-Adria University, Klagenfurt, Austria and in Botany (Ecology) from Tribhuvan University, Nepal.
 She has received a Graduate Certificate in Geographic Information System and Spatial Analysis from WVU.
-She has also received her Master’s Degrees in Protected Area Management from Alpen-Adria University, Klagenfurt, Austria and in Botany (Ecology) from Tribhuvan University, Nepal.
 She has served in the fields of protected area management, human dimensions and conservation, and sustainable development through research, education, and outreach programs affiliated with national and international organizations.
 Ms. Nakarmi grew up in Kathmandu, Nepal and moved to Morgantown to continue her studies at WVU.
 She enjoys hiking and biking in the mountains of WV and sharing her ethnic dishes with friends.

 Outreach and Education Coordinator

-Becca is the Outreach and Education Coordinator for the Northern West Virginia Brownfields Assistance Center (NBAC) and the West Virginia Water Research Institute (WVWRI).
+Becca Phillips is the Outreach and Education Coordinator for the West Virginia Brownfields Assistance Center at West Virginia University.
 Becca supports all outreach activities, including organizing conferences and events, coordinating webinars, and managing websites and social media.
-Becca earned her degrees from Utah State University, specifically a bachelor's degree in marketing and master's degree in instructional leadership with an emphasis in student affairs.
+Becca earned her degrees from Utah State University, specifically a bachelor’s degree in marketing and master’s degree in instructional leadership with an emphasis in student affairs.
 Becca and her family reside in Point Marion, PA and run a small gluten-free bakery from their home.

 Project Manager